Dialpuri/PhDTools/README.md

 # PhDTools

 A collection of tools I made to speed up common operations.
+Some tools require you to have sourced CCP4.

 To install: